Dudley Simpson

 Dudley George Simpson (4 October 1922 – 4 November 2017) was an Australian composer and conductor.
 He was the Principal Conductor of the Royal Opera House orchestra for three years and worked as a composer on British television.
 He worked on the BBC science-fiction series Doctor Who, for which he composed incidental music during the 1960s and 1970s.
-When Simpson died aged 95 in 2017, The Guardian wrote that he was "at his most prolific as the creator of incidental music for Doctor Who in the 1960s and 70s, contributing to 62 stories over almost 300 episodes – more than any other composer."
+When Simpson died aged 95 in 2017, The Guardian wrote that he was "at his most prolific as the creator of incidental music for Doctor Who in the 1960s and 1970s, contributing to 62 stories over almost 300 episodes – more than any other composer."

-Among his television work was the music for Moonstrike (1963), theme music for The Brothers (1972), The Tomorrow People (1973), Moonbase 3 (1973), The Ascent of Man (1973) and Blake's 7 (1978).
+Among his television work was the music for Moonstrike (1963), theme music for The Last of the Mohicans (1971), theme music for The Brothers (1972), The Tomorrow People (1973), Moonbase 3 (1973), The Ascent of Man (1973) and Blake's 7 (1978).
 He also composed music for several plays from the BBC Television Shakespeare series.

 Early life and career

 Simpson was born in the Melbourne suburb of Malvern East.
 He learned piano as a child, served in New Guinea during World War II and then studied orchestration and composition at the Melbourne Conservatorium of Music at the University of Melbourne.
 Simpson became assistant conductor, pianist and later musical director for the Borovansky Ballet Company, forerunner to The Australian Ballet.
 He moved to the UK and after a season as guest conductor at Covent Garden, he became Principal Conductor of the Royal Opera House orchestra for three years.
 He accompanied the touring section of the Royal Ballet with Margot Fonteyn as principal ballerina.

 Simpson started working for the BBC in 1961.